-In corporation with TrygFonden in Denmark the Heartrunner system is implemented in the capital region of Denmark under the name, TrygFonden Hjerteløber, and the app wass released during EMS2017.
+In corporation with TrygFonden in Denmark the Heartrunner system is implemented iDenmark under the name, TrygFonden Hjerteløber, and the app wass released during EMS2017 in Copenhagen.

+Do your region or country have an AED registry?
+Great!
 The Heartrunner system can manage and display data from AED registries and the with the system currently in use in Sweden and Denmark, it has proven to identify and alert volunteers for lifesaving attempts, and guide them to nearby AEDs or directly to the victim, before the ambulance arrives.